SaaS Management FAQ

 Why is SaaS Management important?

-SaaS spending has grown exponentially as organizations adopt cloud-based applications for every business function.
-The average enterprise now has 3-5 times more SaaS applications than IT departments realize, with employees independently adopting tools without approval.
-This creates significant problems: wasted spending on unused licenses, duplicate applications with overlapping functionality, security vulnerabilities from unvetted software, and compliance risks from data stored in unknown locations.
-SaaS Management addresses these challenges by providing visibility and control.
+SaaS spending has grown into the single largest software line item in most enterprise IT budgets, as organizations adopt cloud-based applications for every business function.
+The average enterprise has several times more SaaS applications than IT departments realize, because employees independently adopt tools without approval.
+This creates wasted spend on unused licenses, duplicate applications with overlapping functionality, security exposure from unvetted software, and compliance gaps from data stored in unknown locations.
+SaaS Management addresses these challenges by bringing discovery, visibility, and control into one discipline.

 What is the difference between SaaS Management and Software Asset Management?

-Software Asset Management (SAM) traditionally focuses on installed software, perpetual licenses, and compliance with vendor agreements.
+Software Asset Management (SAM) traditionally focuses on installed software and on-premises licensing — perpetual licenses, metering, and compliance with vendor agreements.
 SaaS Management specifically addresses cloud-based subscription applications that users access through web browsers and identity providers.
 While SAM tracks what's installed on devices, SaaS Management tracks what users are accessing online, often without anything installed locally.
-Modern IT Asset Management platforms like CerteroX combine both capabilities to provide complete visibility across installed software and SaaS subscriptions.
+The CerteroX product family covers both disciplines: CerteroX SAM for installed / on-premises software and CerteroX SaaS Management for subscription applications, with integrated reporting across the two.

 How much can organizations save with SaaS Management?